1977 New York Mets season: "The Midnight Massacre"

 Seaver was at odds with Met chairman M. Donald Grant all season due to contract disputes.
 The conflict came to a head two weeks after Torre took over as manager on June 15, when Grant traded Seaver to the Cincinnati Reds for Pat Zachry, Doug Flynn, Steve Henderson and Dan Norman.
-Dave Kingman was also traded to the San Diego Padres for minor league pitcher Paul Siebert and Bobby Valentine.
-Somewhat more quietly that day, they also acquired Joel Youngblood from the St. Louis Cardinals for Mike Phillips.
+Dave Kingman was also traded to the San Diego Padres, in return for Bobby Valentine and minor league pitcher Paul Siebert.
+Somewhat more quietly that day, the Mets also acquired Joel Youngblood from the St. Louis Cardinals for Mike Phillips.
 To make room for Youngblood on the Mets' active roster, Torre retired as a player.

 From a public-relations perspective, the Seaver and Kingman trades were a disaster.
 Seaver especially was a hard hit to the fan base.
 As a member of the 1969 World Champions, he was a symbol of past glory, and was still a highly-effective pitcher.
 Whatever else they might not have had, they still had as their very own the man generally acclaimed as baseball's premier pitcher.
-No matter how abrasive the relationship between Seaver and his employers had become, dealing him away was a serious miscalculation, and Shea Stadium became known as "Grant's Tomb" in the New York sports pages.
+No matter how abrasive the relationship between Seaver and his employers had become, dealing him away was a highly unpopular and much-ridiculed move.
+Shea Stadium was dubbed "Grant's Tomb" in the New York sports pages.

 Grant did acquire some good, young talent for Seaver; Flynn was a slick fielding second baseman who won the NL Gold Glove award in 1980, Zachry was co-winner of the NL Rookie of the Year award with Butch Metzger the previous season (coincidentally, they would be teammates on the Mets in 1978), and Henderson would be narrowly eclipsed by the Montreal Expos' Andre Dawson for the award in 1977.

-Dave Kingman was in the final year of his contract, and thus, would have become a free agent at the end of the season unless the club re-signed him, but coming on top of the Seaver trade, aligned with the fact that the team got very little in return for their big buster, the Kingman trade only added to the growing disenchantment at Shea Stadium, and June 15, 1977, would forever be known to Mets fans as "The Midnight Massacre."
+Dave Kingman was in the final year of his contract, and would have become a free agent at the end of the season unless the club re-signed him.
+Additionally, his performance in 1977 had been anything but stellar, as evidenced by his .209 batting average at the time of the trade.
+However, coming on top of the Seaver banishment, along with the minimal return received for their big bruiser, the Kingman trade only added to the growing disenchantment at Shea Stadium.
+As a result of the trades, June 15, 1977, would forever be known to Mets' fans as "The Midnight Massacre."